 Absolutely.

-We have year on, but I'm telling you, you hit so hard.
+You were on, but I'm telling you, you hit so hard.

-So how many concussions do you think you've had?
+So, how many concussions do you think you've had?

-Not enough to uh count for CTE.
+Not enough to account for CTE.

 I don't think I got a concussion from it.

-That was disgusting.
+I remember that was disgusting.

 Oh, that was from that was from MMA too.